pangenome/odgi/docs/index.rst

 The optimized dynamic genome/graph implementation ``odgi`` follows the dynamic `GBWT <https://github.com/jltsiren/gbwt>`__ in developing a byte-packed version of the graph, edges, and paths through it.
-The node's sequence is stored as a plain ``std::string``.
+The node's id is stored as a ``uint64_t`` and its sequence is stored as a plain ``std::string``.
 Bit-compressed dynamic byte arrays, with a local alphabet encoder, represent the local neighbourhood of the node:

-    1) its edges, and
+    1) The node's edges, and
     2) the paths crossing the node.

-To ensure minimal memory usage, only the deltas of the neighbouring steps of a path are hold.
+To ensure minimal memory occupation, only the deltas of the neighbouring steps of a path are hold.

 ``odgi`` provides a set of tools ranging from graph building, manipulation, layouting, over graph statistics to graph visualization and gene annotation lift overs.